 If my active CPU frequency is beyond 3.80 GHz, then the CPU is overclocked.
-However, if it less than or equal to 3.80 GHz then the CPU is not overclocked.
+However, the CPU is not overclocked if it is less than or equal to 3.80 GHz.
 Simple math!

 1. Checking the Clock Speed through Task Manager in Windows

-The simplest way to find out if your CPU is overclocked is through the Task Manager in Windows 10.
+The simplest way to determine if your CPU is overclocked is through the Task Manager in Windows 10.

-You must know the base and boost frequency of your CPU for this method.
+You must know your CPU’s base and boost frequency for this method.

 - Select the Performance Tab and check the “Speed” provided.
-If this is higher than the turbo frequency of your CPU then its overclocked.
+If this exceeds your CPU’s turbo frequency, it’s overclocked.

 - You can also see the CPU’s Base Speed.
-If the Base frequency is higher than manufacturer specified than your CPU is overclocked.
+If the Base frequency exceeds the manufacturer specified, your CPU is overclocked.

-Since Task Manager tells you the real time information about your CPU, you can try running different loads and monitor the clock speed.
+Since Task Manager tells you accurate time information about your CPU, you can try running different loads and monitoring the clock speed.
 For instance, try starting a heavy game.

-If under stress, the CPU still maintains a clock speed less than or equal to the Turbo Frequency then your CPU is NOT overclocked.
+If the CPU maintains a clock speed less than or equal to the Turbo Frequency under stress, then your CPU is NOT overclocked.

 2. Checking through CPU-Z

-CPU-Z is free software that displays detailed information about your computer hardware including CPU.
-Here’s how you can check if your CPU is overclocked through this third-party software.
+CPU-Z is free software that displays detailed information about your computer hardware, including the CPU.
+This third-party software lets you check if your CPU is overclocked.

-- Once it’s loaded, look for the CPU Tab – its selected by default on startup.
+- Once loaded, look for the CPU Tab – it’s selected by default on startup.

 - In CPU-Z, pay attention to the “Clocks” section.
-In this section the “Core Speed” field highlights the current operating frequency of the CPU.
-If this number exceeds the Turbo frequency as specified by manufacturer than your CPU is overclocked.
-If it is less than or equal to the specified Turbo Frequency, then it is not.
+In this section, the “Core Speed” field highlights the current operating frequency of the CPU.
+If this number exceeds the Turbo frequency specified by the manufacturer, your CPU is overclocked.
+It is not if it is less than or equal to the specified Turbo Frequency.

-Also, you can do a simple calculation by multiplying the Bus Speed to the Multiplier.
-The answer will equally match the number in “Core Speed” field.
+Also, you can do a simple calculation by multiplying the Bus Speed by the Multiplier.
+The answer will equally match the number in the “Core Speed” field.

-If your CPU is overclocked, you would see a higher clock multiplier here i.e greater than 38 in the case of the above CPU.
+If your CPU is overclocked, you would see a higher clock multiplier here, i.e., more significant than 38 in the case of the above CPU.